Being Mexican

 The Missionary System’s Reduction, Use, and Assimilation of Pima Indians

-The Pima bordered many other groups including: Yuma, Cocomaricopa, Cocopa, Apache, Opata, Seri, Yaqui, and Mayo.
+The Pima bordered many other groups including Yuma, Cocomaricopa, Cocopa, Apache, Opata, Seri, Yaqui, and Mayo.
 Identifying different ethnically controlled areas was made easier by the people’s distinct languages.
 This provides evidence that the many different native peoples had distinct territories.
-Historical contemporaneous accounts of Native American life demonstrated that most did not move into or amongst each other’s’ lands except as raiders or traders.

 In 1696 Father Kino wrote that there were more than 16,000 Pima souls, but he did not estimate a maximum population (Spicer 120).
-He writes in his memoires of visits to different rancherias where there were thousands of Pima waiting to see him.
+He writes in his memoires of visits to different rancherias where thousands of Pima would wait for his arrival.
 For example, he writes about a visit in December of 1693 to the Soba Pima where there were more than 4,000 Pima.
-Another visit to San Xavier Del Bac in November, 1697 when there were over 6,000 Pima.
-Throughout his Memoires he tracks the numbers of Pima and Yuma Indians visited at the many diverse rancherias, their expressions of gratitude, his gifts and the many baptisms.
+Another visit to San Xavier Del Bac in November, 1697 when he documented over 6,000 Pima.
+Throughout his Memoires he tracked the numbers of Pima and Yuma Indians visited at the many diverse rancherias, including their expressions of gratitude, his gifts and the many baptisms.

-Because of Kino’s success and the limited amounts of Spanish settlements this far north in the Pimeria Alta, the Pima wanted elements of the Spanish culture, but this was never fully realized due to inadequate missionary support this far north.
+Because of Kino’s success and the limited amounts of Spanish settlements this far north in the Pimeria Alta, the Pima reportedly wanted elements of the Spanish culture, but this was never fully realized due to inadequate missionary support this far north.
 Discussions of Missions’ cattle and curing rituals spread widely throughout the region.
 This created a receptive audience for conversion and mission life.
-And due to the lack of missions, missionary structure and the corresponding hard labor found in mission systems further south amongst other Indian peoples, the usual Indian resistance to missions did not follow (Spicer 130-131).
-These missions did work where implemented by “teaching rudiments of civilization without certain pressures such as forced labor and taxation” (337).
+Due to the lack of missions, missionary structure and the corresponding hard labor found in mission systems further south amongst other Indian peoples, the usual Indian resistance to missions did not follow (Spicer 130-131).
+These missions were successful by “teaching rudiments of civilization without certain pressures such as forced labor and taxation” (337).

 During the Jesuit mission period the Pima consolidated to their central area of the Santa Cruz River (Spicer 131).
 This Pima consolidation continued from the time of the Jesuit’s expulsion from Pimeria Alta in 1767 and Mexico’s independence in 1821.
-And contacts between Spaniards and Pima had decreased.
+Contacts between Spaniards and Pima had also decreased.

 At this same time there were authorized Spanish decrees that would raise some Indian status’ to citizens, demonstrating another way for Indian assimilation.
 In 1765 Jose de Galvez arrived in New Spain as the Visitador Generál, Inspector General.
 He was tasked with implementing King Carlos III’s decrees, including that of expelling the Jesuits, allotting mission commons to individuals and increasing revenue for Spain (Kessell 259-261).
 Indians receiving mission commons were elevated to “tribute-paying citizens”.
 While others were transformed into “peasants and migrant laborers” (Kessell 267).

 When the Franciscan Missionaries arrived, they focused efforts on the Santa Cruz River missions of San Xavier and Tumacacori (Spicer 132).
 Apache raids in the early to mid-1800’s forced the Sobaipuris Pima of the San Pedro Valley into more defensible settlements, desserts and north to the Gila River (Spicer 132).
 There is a cursory look by Spicer in Cycles of Conquest that states, after Mexico’s independence there was conflict between Mexican cattle ranchers and Pima Indians over water holes.
-And “slowly the Indians were killed off or, after the Gadsden Purchase in 1853, withdrew to the United States’ side of the new International Boundary” (Spicer 132).
-The Indians were not killed off as a result of conflict over water holes.
-There are only a couple documented conflicts of this kind.
+He writes, “slowly the Indians were killed off or, after the Gadsden Purchase in 1853, withdrew to the United States’ side of the new International Boundary” (Spicer 132).
 Spicer also states that the Pima remaining in Sonora would work for Mexican farmers and ranchers (132).

 Who were these Mexican farmers and ranchers?
-There is no documentation of a mass migration of Mexicans, Aztec people from the valley of Mexico, traveling north during these early periods.
+There is no documentation of a mass migration of Mexicans traveling north during these early periods.
 If mass migrations did not happen, and the only people were 45 known Indian groups and Spaniards, then where did all the “Mexicans” come from that are discussed in the book, Cycles of Conquest, and other future writings of the late 19th, 20th, and 21st centuries?
-By this time, the mission system had successfully worked in the Pimeria Alta for approximately 170 years.
+By this time, the mission system had been successfully working in the Pimeria Alta for approximately 170 years.
 Why did so many people of Spanish and Native American heritage identify as “Mexican” after Mexico’s independence?
 The answer is due to Mexico’s constitution.

-In all my research there is no documentation of large migrations of Mexicans moving north into Sonora and southern Arizona.
-In fact, there are only discussion of missionaries, their assistants, and Spaniards moving north in pursuit of missions, mining opportunities and fertile lands for agriculture and ranching.
-And wherever they constructed these operations they used Indian labor.
+There were only a couple groups of people living in this region at that time.
+There were those moving into this area: missionaries, their assistants, and Spaniards moving north in pursuit of missions, mining opportunities and fertile lands for agriculture and ranching.
+And the preexisting Indians that were used as laborers to construct these Spanish endeavors.
 The Spaniards would mix with indigenous populations creating people known as Mestizo.
-Now, many of these descendants are categorized as Hispanic, Latino, and Ethnic Mexican.
+Now, these descendants are categorized as “Hispanic” and “Latino”.

 “Mexican” became a term synonymous with converted, reduced or assimilated Indians and their mixed-race descendants.
 The Spanish and later leaders of future Mexican cities, including Tucson, would utilize converted Pima, Apache and Papago Indian soldiers for defensive and offensive operations against factions of these same Indian groups (Officer 129-130, Spicer 133).
-During times when these Indian identifications were still being used in Mexican territory, writers also spoke of settlers.
-Settlers to this point were Spanish and their Indian converts.
+At the times when these Indian groups’ names were still being used as identifications, writers also spoke of settlers.
+Settlers to this point were Spanish and any Indians that they intermarried with.

 Prior to Mexico’s Constitution the Spanish identified people as Spaniards, Indians, and mestizos.
 This constitutional clause did not just erase self-identification, but it erased how other countries and their citizens would describe Native American descendants born in Mexican territory.
 This Mexican construct also worked at changing how Mexican citizens saw and categorized Indians.
 There is documentation that Mexican citizens called known Indians, “Mexicans” (Kessell 308).
 This demonstrates how effective this requirement was at forcing assimilation through language.
 It effectively erased Indian and Mestizo identifications from Mexico’s consciousness.
 Even into the 1900’s some Papago living north of the international border considered themselves Mexican (Melendez et al. 167).